GulajavaMinistudio/FullJSExtensionPackCode/README.md

 ## Theme and Icon Included In This Pack

-Here are some recomended themes included in this pack:
+Here some default themes included in this pack:

-* [Cobalt2 Theme Official](https://marketplace.visualstudio.com/items?itemName=wesbos.theme-cobalt2) - Official theme made by Wes Bos JavaScript Instructor.
-* [Gruvbox Theme](https://marketplace.visualstudio.com/items?itemName=jdinhlife.gruvbox) and  [Gruvbox Theme Material](https://marketplace.visualstudio.com/items?itemName=sainnhe.gruvbox-material)  - A gruvbox theme from Vim including syntax highlighting and workbench & terminal colors.This theme is a port of Vim gruvbox-material with Material Palette Colors for Visual Studio Code.
-* [Material Theme](https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-material-theme) - The most epic theme now for Visual Studio Code.
 * [Mayukai Theme](https://marketplace.visualstudio.com/items?itemName=GulajavaMinistudio.mayukaithemevsc) - Dark theme based on Ayu Theme, Andromeda Theme, Monokai, and some Material Colors.
-* [One Dark Pro](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme) - Atom's iconic One Dark theme for Visual Studio Code.
-* [Palenight Theme](https://marketplace.visualstudio.com/items?itemName=whizkydee.material-palenight-theme) - An elegant and juicy material-like theme for Visual Studio Code.
+* [Gruvbox Theme Material](https://marketplace.visualstudio.com/items?itemName=sainnhe.gruvbox-material)  - A gruvbox theme from Vim including syntax highlighting and workbench & terminal colors.This theme is a port of Vim gruvbox-material with Material Palette Colors for Visual Studio Code.
-* [Shades of Purple](https://marketplace.visualstudio.com/items?itemName=ahmadawais.shades-of-purple) - A professional theme suite with hand-picked & bold shades of purple for your VS Code editor and terminal apps.

 Here some recommended icon theme included in this extension pack :

 * [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) - Material Design Icons for Visual Studio Code.
-* [Nomo Dark Icon Theme](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-icontheme-nomo-dark) - Nomo Dark Icon Theme.
 * [Simple Icons](https://marketplace.visualstudio.com/items?itemName=LaurentTreguier.vscode-simple-icons) - An icon theme that tries to be simple.
 * [VSCode Great Icons](https://marketplace.visualstudio.com/items?itemName=emmanuelbeziat.vscode-great-icons) - A big pack of icons (100+) for your files.